welchbj/tt/docs/development.rst

 * For the project as a whole

-    * A *Getting Started* section with a tutorial-style guide to the library and CLI
+    * A *Getting Started* section for the docs, with a tutorial-style guide to the library and CLI
-    * Clean up API documentation (with valid cross-references)
     * Karnaugh map support
-    * Optimizations in tree evaluation
     * Interface for substituting/transforming expression symbols
-    * Functionality for optimizing/simplifying expressions
+    * Functionality for optimizing/simplifying expressions (pos, sop, espresso, etc.)

 .. _unittest: https://docs.python.org/3/library/unittest.html